Yuelioi/docs.yuelili.com/src/content/docs/en/ai-scripting/jsobjref/TextFrameItems.md

+---
+title: TextFrameItems
+---
 # TextFrameItems

 `app.activeDocument.textFrames`

 #### Description

-The collection of [TextFrameItem](./TextFrameItem.md) objects in the document.
+The collection of [TextFrameItem](.././TextFrameItem) objects in the document.

 ---